Wesenheit/Lume/README.md

 The overall goal of the project is to achieve a pleasing and modern look for the visualization while preserving functionality.

+Currently supports CPUs and NVIDIA GPUs.

 ## Usage

+### CPU
-Currently only CPU monitoring is supported.
-To visualize load for the current machine in TUI run
+To visualize cpu load for the current machine in TUI run
 ```
   cargo run cpu
 ```